adsasmita/boston_housing/README.md

 The dataset used in this project is included as `housing.csv`.
 The dataset originates from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Housing).
 The Boston housing data was collected in 1978 and each of the 506 entries represent aggregated data about 14 features for homes from various suburbs in Boston, Massachusetts.

 **Features**
-1. CRIM: per capita crime rate by town
+- `CRIM`: per capita crime rate by town
-2. ZN: proportion of residential land zoned for lots over 25,000 sq.ft.
+- `ZN`: proportion of residential land zoned for lots over 25,000 sq.ft.
-3. INDUS: proportion of non-retail business acres per town
+- `INDUS`: proportion of non-retail business acres per town
-4. CHAS: Charles River dummy variable (= 1 if tract bounds river; 0 otherwise)
+- `CHAS`: Charles River dummy variable (= 1 if tract bounds river; 0 otherwise)
-5. NOX: nitric oxides concentration (parts per 10 million)
+- `NOX`: nitric oxides concentration (parts per 10 million)
-6. RM: average number of rooms per dwelling
+- `RM`: average number of rooms per dwelling
-7. AGE: proportion of owner-occupied units built prior to 1940
+- `AGE`: proportion of owner-occupied units built prior to 1940
-8. DIS: weighted distances to five Boston employment centres
+- `DIS`: weighted distances to five Boston employment centres
-9. RAD: index of accessibility to radial highways
+- `RAD`: index of accessibility to radial highways
-10. TAX: full-value property-tax rate per 10000 dollars
+- `TAX`: full-value property-tax rate per 10000 dollars
-11. PTRATIO: pupil-teacher ratio by town
+- `PTRATIO`: pupil-teacher ratio by town
-12. B: 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
+- `B`: 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
-13. LSTAT: % lower status of the population
+- `LSTAT`: % lower status of the population

+**Target Variable**
-14. MEDV: Median value of owner-occupied homes in 1000 dollars
+- `MEDV`: Median value of owner-occupied homes in 1000 dollars

 ## Dependencies